Friends' Central School

 Friends' Central School (FCS) is a Quaker, independent, coeducational, college-preparatory day school for students in Nursery though grade 12.
 It is located on 41 acres across two campuses in Wynnewood, a community in Lower Merion Township, Pennsylvania in the Philadelphia metropolitan area.

 The school was founded in 1845 in Philadelphia, near the current location of the Philadelphia Mint.
 It had an enrollment of 848 students from nursery to grade 12 in 2023.

-Informally known as "Friends' Central," the school encompasses three divisions: Lower School (nursery through 5th grades), Middle School (6th through 8th), and Upper School (9th through 12th).
-The Middle and Upper Schools share their campus, and the Lower School occupies its own site.
+Friends' Central is organized into three divisions: Lower School, Middle School, and Upper School.
+The Middle and Upper Schools are located on the City Avenue campus, while the Lower School occupies a separate campus in Wynnewood.

 History

 19th century

 Friends' Central School was founded in 1845 in Philadelphia at 4th Street and Cherry Street, serving as an upper school for the Quaker primary schools with grades 7 through 12.
 In 1857, the school moved to 15th and Race Street, remaining at this location until 1925, when it moved to its current campus on City Avenue, formerly the Wistar Morris Estate.
 The main house of the estate, constructed in 1862, remains and serves as the administrative building of the school and an architectural focal point of the campus.